kopia/kopia/site/content/docs/Getting started/_index.md

 If you prefer a graphical user interface,
 Kopia comes with a user-friendly desktop app for Windows, macOS, and Linux called `KopiaUI`, which runs in the background and allows you to create snapshots, define policies and restore files quickly.
 More advanced features require the use of the CLI tool.

 The Kopia UI is new and experimental.
-See the tutorial on Youtube:
+See the tutorial on YouTube:

 {{< youtube sHJjSpasWIo >}}

 ## Setting Up Repository

 Repository is a place where Kopia stores all its snapshot data.
-It's typically remote storage, such as [Google Cloud Storage](https://cloud.google.com/storage/), [Amazon S3](https://aws.amazon.com/s3/) (or copmatible such as Minio.io, Wasabi, B2), [Azure](https://azure.microsoft.com/services/storage/), sftp, http/s, webdav or similar.
+It's typically remote storage, such as [Google Cloud Storage](https://cloud.google.com/storage/), [Amazon S3](https://aws.amazon.com/s3/) (or compatible such as Minio.io, Wasabi, B2), [Azure](https://azure.microsoft.com/services/storage/), sftp, http/s, webdav or similar.
 You can also use any locally-mounted storage (using SMB, NFS or similar).
 For more details about repository see [Architecture](../architecture/) and [Repositories](../repositories).

 To create a repository use one of the subcommands of `kopia repository create`.